-There are many brand name companies today who manufacture fantastic projector equipment with a myriad of functions and specifications.
+There are many brand-name companies today that manufacture fantastic projector equipment with a myriad of functions and specifications.

 Companies like Epson, Sony, Mitsubishi, Dell, Casio, Hitachi, Optoma, BenQ, ViewSonic, Vivitek, Panasonic, and others offer fabulous quality LCD, DLP, LED, SXRD, and other projectors.